umee-network/umee/x/leverage/README.md

 Rather than being stored in a separate account, the `ReserveAmount` of any given token is stored in the module's state, after which point the module respects the reserved amount by treating part of the balance of the `leverage` module account as off-limits.

 For example, if the module contains `1000 uumee` and `100 uumee` are reserved, then only `900 uumee` are available for Borrow and Withdraw transactions.
-If `40 uumee` of reserves are then used to pay off a bad debt, the module acount will have `960 uumee` with `60 uumee` reserved, keeping the available balance at `900 uumee`.
+If `40 uumee` of reserves are then used to pay off a bad debt, the module account will have `960 uumee` with `60 uumee` reserved, keeping the available balance at `900 uumee`.

 ### Oracle Rewards